The Queen's School, Chester: Extracurricular

-A range of extra-curricular activities and clubs are offered at both the Lower and Senior Schools.

-Educational trips take place to theatres, museums and both local and regional sites of interest.
-Trips abroad to locations such as China, Africa, America, Latin America and Europe take place several times a year.

-Music lessons are available to individuals or groups.
 The school has a number of orchestras, bands, ensembles and choirs and organises regular musical and dramatic productions.
 The school hosts the Chester Youth Symphony Orchestra once a week.
 The Lower School Young Voices choir has been semi-finalists for the past three years in the BBC Songs of Praise School Choir of the Year competition, reaching the final in 2015.

 Competitive sports played include hockey, lacrosse, netball, swimming, rowing, skiing, gymnastics, equestrian, badminton and athletics.
 Hockey, netball and swimming teams range from U10s to U18s, others for Senior School only.
 The school's hockey players are regularly placed as county champions or higher across a range of age groups.
 The Lower School team were North of England Champions in 2013 and the U14 Team were placed in the top 9 in the UK in 2016.

 Both the Lower and Senior School Swimming Teams reached the National Finals in 2015.

 The school's Fitness For All strategy aims to increase participation in sport by girls through offering a wide variety of non-competitive sports.